 EMPA Training funds may be used for a range of emergency management-related training activities to enhance the capabilities of state and local emergency management personnel through the establishment, support, conduct, and attendance of training.
 Training should foster the development of a communityoriented approach to emergency management that emphasizes engagement at the community level, strengthens best practices, and provides a path toward building sustainable resilience.

 The Recipient can successfully complete an authorized course either by attending or by conducting that course.

-- In order to receive payment for successfully attending a training course, the Recipient must provide the Division with a certificate of completion; additionally, the Recipient must provide the Division with all receipts that document the costs incurred by the Recipient in order to attend the course. - In order to receive payment for successfully conducting a course, the Recipient must provide the Division with the course sign-in sheet.
-Additionally, the Recipient must provide the Division with all receipts that document the costs incurred by the Recipient in order to conduct the course. - In order to receive payment for successfully conducting a workshop, the recipient must provide the Division with workshop sign-in sheets and materials used for workshop.
-Additionally, the Recipient must provide the Division with all receipts that document the costs incurred by the Recipient in order to conduct the workshop.
+- In order to receive payment for successfully attending a training course, the Recipient must provide a certificate of completion;, all receipts that document the costs incurred by the Recipient in order to attend the course. - In order to receive payment for successfully conducting a course, the Recipient must provide the course sign-in sheet. with all receipts that document the costs incurred by the Recipient in order to conduct the course. - In order to receive payment for successfully conducting a workshop, the recipient must provide workshop sign-in sheets, materials used for workshop, and all receipts that document the costs incurred by the Recipient in order to conduct the workshop.

 For training, the number of participants must be a minimum of fifteen (15) in order to justify the cost of holding a course.
 For questions regarding adequate number of participants, please contact the Division State Training Officer for course specific guidance.
-Unless the recipient receives advance written approval from the State Training Officer for the number of participants, then the Division must reduce the amount authorized for reimbursement on a pro-rate basis for any training with less than fifteen (15) participants.
+Unless the recipient receives advance approval from the State Training Officer for the number of participants, then the Division must reduce the amount authorized for reimbursement on a pro-rata basis for any training with less than fifteen (15) participants.